Solid locally analytic representations: Introduction

 \begin{remark} \leavevmode \begin{enumerate} \item When $G$ is compact and $V$ is a finite dimensional representation, the last two equivalences are a classical result of Lazard \cite{Lazard}.
 When $G$ is given by the $\qp$-points of an algebraic group and $V$ is finite dimensional, Casselman-Wigner generalized Lazard's result in \cite{CasselmanWigner}.
-For $G$ compact and any solid $V$, this result was obtained by the authors in \cite{SolidLocAnRR}.
+The case of $G$ compact, defined over $\Q_p$, and any solid representation $V$ was obtained by the authors in \cite{SolidLocAnRR}.

-\item When $G$ is a $p$-adic reductive group over $\bb{Q}_p$ and $V$ is an admissible Banach representation of $G$, then $V^{Rla} = V^{la}$ and the isomorphism $R \Gamma(G, V) = R \Gamma(G, V^{la})$ was recently and independently shown by Fust in \cite{fust2023continuous} by reducing the problem to the compact case \cite[Theorem 5.3]{SolidLocAnRR} via a Bruhat-Tits building argument. \end{enumerate} \end{remark}
+\item When $G$ is a $p$-adic reductive group over $\bb{Q}_p$ and $V$ is an admissible Banach representation of $G$, then $V^{Rla} = V^{la}$ and the isomorphism $R \Gamma(G, V) = R \Gamma(G, V^{la})$ was recently and independently shown by Fust in \cite{fust2023continuous} by reducing the problem to the compact case \cite[Theorem 5.3]{SolidLocAnRR} via a Bruhat-Tits building argument.